khanh101/fp/README.md

 A simple functional programming language in 200 lines of code. $\mathbb{F}_p$ also denotes the finite field of order $p$

-## How to handle higher-order functions

-I haven't implemented it yet, but the idea is as follows
-- Assign each function to an integer
-- builtin `(partial myfunc x y)`
-    - evaluate `x`
-    - match the integer with a function of 2 parameters, let's say `sub`
-    - make new `funcImpl` from `sub`, save evaluation of `y` into `funcImpl`

-- whenever `(myfunc z)` is evaluated, apply all partial arguments.
-- we have to handle function locally, that is save `funcImpl` into callstack, if a function is returned, pass it into parent's stack.

-_since the language is Turing complete and I almost don't gain anything from doing this, I'll keep it simple for now, no higher-order functions_

 ## How to implement data structures like list, dict

 list is a vector of integers is $\mathbb{Z}^{\mathbb{N}} \cong \mathbb{Z}$ so we're done.
 Similarly, for any other data structures